She writes:

 Your reluctance to ride this horse is certainly understandable. *I* would not ride it.
 One just-right twist and who knows what he will do?

-Many of the horses I see with this characteristic are difficult to ride.
+Most of the horses I see with this characteristic are difficult to ride.
 They hollow-out, buck. bolt, often interfere with themselves and require constant attention.
 Many don't load, trailer or unload well.

 Do ALL horses with this condition exhibit adverse behaviors?
 No. It depends on a number of variables including the horse's pain threshold.